Have you ever taken a poop while other people watched?

 But when such amenities weren’t available, you had to make do.

 In 2011, I was attached to an infantry battalion in Afghanistan.
-We were early into a multi-day movement through the township of Kajaki Sofla when I made the mistake of eating some questionable chicken.
+We were early into a multi-day movement through the township of Kajaki Sofla when I made the mistake of eating some questionable food.

 On the second day of our mission, I ran through my allotment of wagbags.